hjrdave/treble-gsm/README.md

 Treble is a Hook-based global state management container and library for React.js apps.
 It is inspired by a [blog post](https://medium.com/simply/state-management-with-react-hooks-and-context-api-at-10-lines-of-code-baf6be8302c) by [Luke Hall](https://medium.com/@luke.hall).
 Treble's goal is to provide a simple way to manage global state in your React app by providing an easy setup, little boilerplate, and a straight forward API.

+### Version 2
+>TrebleGSM is about to be updated to V2 which will include a new breaking change called SubscribeAPI. `updateStore` will be deprecated and removed in favor of `Store.update` and other subscribe and helper methods.
+This is very exciting in that it will clean up the API and allow for better error handling, scalibility, and newer features.
+You can check it out by going [here](https://treblegsm.org/api/subscribe-api).
+TrebleGSM V1.3.0 has SubscribeAPI as an experimental feature.

 ### Getting Started

 Install Treble